Skip to content

 }

-# Use the custom processor in the metrics pipeline
+# Use the custom processor in a specific OTel pipeline

 "metrics" = {